bumbot/xapi-lrs-practice/README.md

 **Validated** statements can be viewed at http://adlnet.github.io/xapi-statement-viewer/

-Pulls cryptojs_v3.1.2.js & xapiwrapper.js from the xAPIWrapper library
+Pulls cryptojs_v3.1.2.js & xapiwrapper.js files from the xAPIWrapper library

 ***